 Location: Remote Access – Live Webinar via ZOOM

-*Registration for this webinar will close promptly at 9:00am on Wednesday, July 8th.
-Registrants will receive their Zoom registration, including meeting details and the link to access the webinar, after the registration period closes.
+*Registrants will receive their Zoom registration, including meeting details and the link to access the webinar, no later than 24 hours in advance.

 Cancellation notification must be provided in writing at least 3 business days before the session begins in order to avoid a financial penalty.
 Cancellations received within that 3 day window will be charged a $15 cancellation fee.
 Please visit http://www.memun.org/TrainingResources/WorkshopsTraining/Cancellations.aspx or email firstname.lastname@example.org to cancel.
 If you have any questions please contact the Educational Services Office at (800) 452-8786 or (207) 623-8428.